Skip to content

 What is a laydown yard in construction?

-Laydown yards are usually covered with rock and or gravel to ensure accessibility and safe transport and unloading of vehicles.
 If you are unfamiliar with where the laydown area on your jobsite is located, ask a supervisor or a coworker to show you.

-There’s a long list of hazards that can be found on laydown yards.
-Most of the hazards depend on what is being stored there and the operations that are taking place on the construction site.
-Some of the common hazards that you should be aware of are:
+There’s a long list of hazards that can be found on or around a laydown yard.
+The types of hazards you'll find depends on what is being stored in the laydown yard and the operations that are taking place on the construction site.

-One of the most common hazards that are present when a laydown area is disorganized is slip, trip, and fall accidents.
-When an item is stored in a laydown area, it needs to be organized and not just thrown anywhere and everywhere.
-Workers should be able to navigate the yard and walk through without tripping over items that are out of place.
+When an item is stored in a laydown area, it needs to be organized in an area that is up and out of the way of traffic.
+Workers should be able to navigate the yard and walk through to retrieve what they need without tripping over items that are out of place.

-Biological Hazards
+Biological hazards

 Theft

-Property Damage
+Property damage

 If you are looking for ways to make sure the laydown yard where you work is hazard-free, check out these tips for eliminating the hazards mentioned above.

-Preventing Theft
+Preventing theft

-Laydown yards can be small and house a lot of materials, tools, equipment, and vehicles.
-There are constantly things moving in and out and around so at times it is hard to see how to set the area up to help everyone.
-Some of our best practices for staying organized are:
+Laydown yards can be small and fully packed with tools, materials, and equipment.
+There are constantly things moving in and out and around the yard, so sometimes it is hard to see how to set the area up to benefit everyone.

 • Make sure there is plenty of space between heavy equipment and materials that are moved frequently.